Explore this course:

 You'll benefit from tailored on-site and online professional careers support, dedicated skills sessions and events with experts from world-leading organisations and professional bodies.
 These activities will help guide your personal and professional development to help you secure your dream placement, internship or graduate role.

-Minimum 2:1 undergraduate honours degree in psychology or another subject with significant coverage of psychology plus research methods.
+Minimum 2:1 undergraduate honours degree in any degree broadly related to psychology or management, with some evidence of statistical content.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.